Program Highlights & Benefits

 *Students must report a minimum GPA of 3.0 on a 4.0 scale.
 Applicants with a GPA lower than 3.0 or an identified writing deficiency may be considered for provisional admission.
 Provisionally admitted students may be required to take one or more writing classes prior to or during the first semester.
 Decisions about additional admission requirements are determined by the University Graduate Council after a complete review of all materials presented by the applicant.

-Upon completion of this program students will have earned a Master of Education degree in Middle Grades or Secondary Education with a concentration in Mathematics and will be eligible for a certificate upgrade in the state of Georgia.
+Upon completion of this program, students will have earned a Master of Education degree in Middle Grades or Secondary Education with a concentration in Mathematics and a level T-5 teaching certificate upgrade.

 Advanced Professional Knowledge (12 hours):